 With respect to macro-economic policy, the experts advise a) an economic policy that favors stability over growth.
 Fostering economic growth is at the bottom of table 2.
-Though experts recommend b) providing minimum income security and c) reducing unemployment (as mentioned above for supporting vulnerable people), the experts are less in favor of reducing income inequality and reducing working hours.
+Though experts recommend b) providing minimum income security and c) reducing unemployment (as mentioned above for supporting vulnerable people), the experts are less in favor of reducing income inequality.